openmapsforeurope2/ome2-dev/docs/prod/network_matching/steps/cleaning.md

 # Cleaning step

-The "cleaning" step consists in deleting objects located outside of the country's extene and more than a certain distance away from its international boundaries.
+The "cleaning" step consists in deleting objects located outside of the country's extent and more than a certain distance away from its international boundaries.
 The default distance used is 5 meters.

 This means that in OME2, we consider that objects provided by a country and located less than 5 meters away for the international boundary (even if they are in the neighbouring country's extent) can be kept.
 Objects located in the neighbouring country and more than 5 meters away from the international boundary are deleted by the cleaning step.